Spokane Valley woman arrested after telling Sacred Heart staff 'I might come in there shooting'

 Wilson also expressed frustration in the voicemail and later to police that she had not been kept informed about her husband's status.

-She also mentioned specific staff members in the voicemail, but did not specifically threaten them.
+She also mentioned specific staff members in the voicemail, but did not individually threaten them.

 Wilson told police that she forgot she had it with her when she arrived at the hospital and that she carries it for protection.